 January 31st 1919 – The Battle of George Square, Glasgow.
 A mass protest of around 60,000 men is mobilised by the Scottish TUC and Clyde Workers’ Committee to highlight plight of mass unemployment among recently demobilized servicemen.
 It gets labelled a ‘Bolshevik uprising’ (The George Square Massacre, Woman’s Dreadnought 15 February 1919, p.8).

-January 31st 1919 – The British Labour Party renews attempts to award a mass amnesty of servicemen convicted of mutiny, desertion and other crimes during the war.
+January 31st 1919 – The British Labour Party renews attempts to award a mass amnesty to servicemen convicted of mutiny, desertion and other crimes during the war.

 18th February 1919 – Etaples Mutineer, James Cullen is arrested in Wakefield.
 In a deeply ironic twist, Cullen’s case is taken up by Wilfrid Ashley MP and the Comrades of the Great War.